dilanka-rathnasiri/blog/k8s_series/4_k8s_deployments.md

 * We describe the desired state in a Deployment, then the Deployment Controller changes the actual state to the desired state at a controlled rate
 * So, we indirectly manage ReplicaSets and Pods through the Deployments

-## Creating a Deployment with a Manifest File
+## Create a Deployment with a manifest file

 * Here’s an example of a Deployment manifest file: